snowdog773/platform-game-tommy-world/README.md

 12/5/23 - redux working, WASD mapped

 Redux working properly now, figured out the issue with combineReducers and implemented.
 Created a reducer to handle WASD key presses and manage their state held/not held in the store.

+15/5/23 - horizontal movement working, scenery array added, started on gravity

+Worked out the remaining bugs in the Redux code and is now working properly with no weird behaviour.
+Created reducers to handle horizontal and vertical position of the main character and bound left and right keyboard controls making use of useRef, useEffect hooks and setInterval.
+All working nicely with just the occasional wiggle if both keys are pressed at once with a gap of less than 20ms between presses.
+Created KNOWNBUGS file to go through at a later date.

+Also created an array of static rectangular scenery objects in initialState, so can easily add and remove objects by amending that array.

+Started work on gravity, added isLanded variable to state if character is in flight and a rudimentary collision detection.
+This still needs work as the character stops one frame below the intended stop point.
+Might this be better placed inside the Hero component?